defuncart/shogi_proverbs/privacy_policy.md

 ## How to Contact Us

-If you have any questions or suggestions about this Privacy Policy, please do not hesitate to contact us per Email on defuncart@gmail.com.
+If you have any questions or suggestions about this Privacy Policy, please do not hesitate to contact us per email on defuncart@gmail.com.